JeroenGar/jagua-rs/README.md

 The speed at which these *feasibility checks* can be resolved is of paramount importance, defining the design constraints of the optimization algorithms that rely on it.

-`jagua-rs` can be used as-is (as a library) to build your own optimization algorithm on top of it.
+`jagua-rs` can be used as a library to build your own optimization algorithm on top.
 Or it can be used as the starting point for building a custom CDE tailored to your specific problem variant and use case.

 We also provide a reference implementation of an optimization algorithm built on top of `jagua-rs` in the `lbf` crate.